Not Just A Pretty Face

 But our Angela breaks the mold... and not just because, to quote Mean Girls, she's a regulation hottie.

-Angela is really pretty; she looks a lot like Violet Westing, who met a tragic end, and like her mother.
+Angela looks a lot like Violet Westing (who met a tragic end) and like her mother.
 That beauty's the first thing people notice about her, and it's usually all they give her credit for.
-Even Angela struggles to figure out who else she is, besides a pretty face, and has to work to create an identity for herself based on who she is, not just what she looks like.
+Angela struggles to figure out what else she is— besides a pretty face—and has to work to create an identity for herself based on her personality and not just what she looks like.
 Other characters repeatedly refer to her as a "pretty thing," and many of them do treat her as a thing, rather than a person.

-At the beginning of the book, when she's asked to define her position, she writes "none"; at the end, when her beauty has been altered by a scar and she's beginning to assert herself, she writes "person."
-It's probably significant that both she and other people start thinking of and treating herself as more like a person and less like a thing when her much-praised beauty has been damaged.
+And we watch her change in her opinion of herself.
+In the beginning of the book, when she's asked to define her position, she writes "none."
+(Ouch.)
+At the end, when her beauty has been altered by a scar and she's beginning to assert herself, she writes "person."
+It's probably significant that both she and other people start thinking of and treating herself as more like a person—and less like a pretty thing—when her much-praised beauty has been damaged.
 When she's hurt on the outside, she finds strength on the inside.

 Meanwhile, did you notice how Angela's linked to Chris several times in the book?
 People judge them based on how they look.
 When the heirs are originally put into teams, Theo worries that he's not his brother's partner, because he thinks he has to take care of Chris, and Grace worries that Dr. Deere isn't Angela's partner, because she thinks Angela needs someone to take care of her.
-Like Chris, people think of Angela as someone who needs to be cared for and as someone who's not able to do things based on her physical appearance.
-Even the narrator links them together, saying of her at one point that "her face [is] a mirror to the boy's [Chris's] suffering" (5.32).
+Much like Chris, people think of Angela as someone who needs to be cared for and as someone who's not able to do things based on her physical appearance.
+Even the narrator links them together, saying at one point that "[Angela's] face [is] a mirror to [Chris's] suffering" (5.32).